femboyfin/dbdideas/survivor_perks.md

 ## [Premonition](<https://deadbydaylight.wiki.gg/wiki/Premonition>) 📉 🗑️

 - Decreased range to **24 meters** *(was 36)*
   - Should prevent "false positive" activations.
-Against the majority of killers you aren't going to be interested in hiding until the killer has come within less than 32 meters regardless, prerunning from outside terror radius is minimally beneficial and you'd have to be doing full 360s more than once per second to identify the killer's direction before they come within the standard terror radius distance of 32m anyways.
+Against the majority of killers you aren't going to be interested in hiding until the killer has come within less than 32 meters regardless, pre-running from outside terror radius is minimally beneficial and you'd have to be doing full 360s more than once per second to identify the killer's direction before they come within the standard terror radius distance of 32m anyways.
 - Reduced Detection angle **15 degrees** *(was 45)*
   - Should allow for more precisely identifying the killer's location
 - Reduced cooldown to **30/20/10 seconds** *(was 60/45/30)*
-  - Enables more active identification of the killers' location, paired with the reduced detection angle, this creates legitimate potential for it to be used in addition to visual and heartbeat checkspots in chase.
+  - Enables more active identification of the killers' location, paired with the reduced detection angle, this creates legitimate potential for it to be used in addition to visual and heartbeat check-spots in chase.

 ## [Prove Thyself](<https://deadbydaylight.wiki.gg/wiki/Prove_Thyself>)